Zivame Ad

 2. Monefy

 Monefy has an intuitive and user-friendly design, making it easier and fun to navigate and track your expenses.
 The app basically shows you your expenses through visually appealing graphs and diagrams making it easier to understand your cash outflows.
-Additionally, it has many other features like inbuilt calculator, passcode protection, multi-currency support, and budget mode.
+Additionally, it has many other features like an inbuilt calculator, passcode protection, multi-currency support, and budget mode.
 It comes with an intuitive and easy-to-use interface that allows you to add new records faster.

 3. Fudget